Optimizing optimal transport: Role of final distributions in finite-time thermodynamics: Conclusion and Discussion

 We have constructed a general framework for optimizing the thermodynamic cost required to perform various tasks for overdamped Langevin systems.
 That is, a framework that quantities depending on the final distributions attain desired values while simultaneously minimizing the thermodynamic cost.
 To this end, we combined optimal transport theory with a variational method over the transport map.
 Standard setup of thermodynamic speed limits based on optimal transport theory fixes the initial and final distributions, whereas we relax that assumption and instead constrain quantities that depend on the final distributions specific to the thermodynamic task.
 Consequently, among the many possible final distributions that realize a given task, our general framework Eqs.~\eqref{eq:Lagrangian_variation_transport_map} and~\eqref{eq:constraint} determines the optimal transport map leading to the optimal final distribution.
 In the broad setting of thermodynamic tasks where a functional of the final distribution is constrained to match a desired value, we derived the variational equation for the optimal transport map.

 Our framework is applicable to far-from-equilibrium situations, and thus admits various applications (see Table ~\ref{table:fixed_quantities_applications}, see also Sec.~\ref{sec:applications}).
-In contrast to the case where the final distribution is fixed, we demonstrated that further optimization of the thermodynamic cost is possible.
+In contrast to the case where the final distribution is fixed, we demonstrated that further optimization of the thermodynamic cost is possible in analytically tractable examples and in numerical examples.

 Thermodynamic speed limits based on optimal transport theory have been extended not only to the overdamped Langevin systems considered in this study~\cite{Aurell:2012aa, PhysRevResearch.3.043093, dechant2019thermodynamicinterpretationwassersteindistance}, but also to Markov jump processes~\cite{PhysRevLett.126.010601, Dechant_2022, PhysRevResearch.5.013017, PhysRevX.13.011013}, open quantum systems~\cite{PhysRevLett.126.010601, PhysRevX.13.011013}, and nonlinear systems~\cite{PhysRevResearch.5.013017, PhysRevResearch.7.033011}.
 Extending our framework to these cases is a future issue.
 For Markov jump processes, previous studies~\cite{PhysRevResearch.6.033239,td2s-819q} have tackled this problem for measurement and feedback setups, but a unified framework is still elusive.